Abi Branning: Storylines

 Abi goes away, and on her return, is confused when people are showing hatred towards Max, unaware that he was involved in a plan to redevelop Albert Square, including turning business into luxury flats and evicting people from their homes and places of work.
-Abi and Lauren discover that Max knows Abi is pregnant; Lauren disowns him while Abi tries to offer support, but he insults her.
+Max reveals that he has been planning this as part of revenge against the community of Walford for being falsely imprisoned for Lucy’s murder and also turns on Abi by reminding her that she implicated him to the police for Lucy‘s murder.
 However, they later make amends.
 On Christmas Day, Tanya returns to take Lauren and Abi away from Walford, revealing that Max killed Steven and tried to kill Jane.
 Lauren and Abi reject Max.
 Max goes to the roof of the Queen Vic, planning to jump, so Lauren and Abi climb on to the ledge to try and stop him.
 As Max agrees to his daughter's pleas to not jump, Lauren slips on the wet surface and Abi grabs her hand to stop her falling; both sisters fall off to the ground.
 Still alive, they are taken to hospital, where an ultrasound shows Abi's baby is alive.
 Abi has a CT scan and Lauren has surgery.
 Lauren recovers but Dr. Harding (Nick Waring) tells Max that Abi is brainstem dead and has no chance of regaining consciousness.
 Abi's baby is delivered via cesarean section.
 Max is hopeful that Abi will recover and does not tell Lauren the truth, but she slaps Max when she finds out.
 Max obtains a court order to stop Abi's life support being withdrawn and plans to take her to the US for a treatment that will cost £2,000,000, but Harding urges Max to do the dignified thing for Abi as she is already dead and as Abi is not a minor, he has no legal right to take her.
-After her funeral Max names her baby Abi Branning, in her memory and she is toasted in the Vic while her friends let off balloons.
+The family finally make the decision to switch off Abi's life support, and she dies with her parents and sister at her bedside.
+After her funeral, Max names her baby Abi Branning, in her memory and she is toasted in the Vic while her friends let off balloons.